Sara Marcus

 Sara Marcus is a writer and musician best known for her 2010 book Girls to the Front: The True Story of the Riot Grrrl Revolution.
 She began her writing career as a participant in the riot grrrl movement, writing zines as a teenager in Washington, DC.
 She subsequently worked as a journalist, writing about music and politics.
 In 2018, she earned a PhD in English at Princeton University and is an assistant professor of English at the University of Notre Dame.

 Early life

 Marcus began writing in the format of self-published zines in 10th grade, first as part of the riot grrrl movement in and around Washington, D.C. and then through her first year of college, where she also worked on student publications.
 She spent three semesters as an undergraduate at Yale, then transferred to Oberlin, where she graduated in 1999.
 She next earned an MFA in nonfiction writing from Columbia University.
 In 2012, she began graduate studies in the English Department at Princeton.
+Marcus is queer; she came out during her freshman year of high school.